 There's no place in the world quite like Nashville.
 Tennessee’s Music City — home to the Country Music Hall of Fame and the Grand Ole Opry — has always had an ear for what travelers want, whether it’s late-night bluegrass jams or buttered biscuits and hot chicken.
 Honky Tonk Row is chockablock with live music venues, leading all the way to the river.
 But don’t mistake Nashville for being a one-trick pony.
 Outdoor activities abound at the Cumberland River, which cuts through town, as well as Percy Priest Lake.
 Neighborhood pride is strong here, and you’ll find plenty of boutiques, bakeries, and vintage shops.
 The city is also dubbed the Athens of the South, for its notable Greek Revival mansions that are immortalized at Andrew Jackson’s Hermitage and the Parthenon.
 And the food here — fried, yes, but also barbecued — is world-class.

 Nashville receives a healthy dose of warm weather.
 From April to October there’s ample sunshine and warm air, though midsummer is hot and humid, with an average high of 90 degrees Fahrenheit.
 April and October tend to linger in the low 70s, making it nicer for outdoor activities.
 Spring brings floral blooms and ideal T-shirt weather.
 You’ll need a light jacket in late fall, though cowboy boots are in season year-round.
 The tornado watchers are on high alert from February and April, so be sure to check local forecasts before traveling in those months.
-Winter is low season in Nashville, and less popular with visitors — although the city does boast some great holiday decorations.
+Winter is low season in Nashville, and a less popular time for booking vacation rentals — although the city does boast some great holiday decorations.

 Music lovers won’t want to miss the Country Music Hall of Fame, one of the largest music museums in the world.
 It boasts the world’s largest collection of country music artifacts, including guitars, sheet music for legendary songs, films, sound recordings, and stage costumes.
 Carve out at least two hours to explore the 350,000-square-foot space, as its galleries are crammed with items that will stop you in your tracks.